VictorGil/TwitterStreamingPubNubDemoBackend/README.md

-# PubNub demo using Twitter Streaming API
+# PubNub demo application using Twitter Streaming API

 This is the backend part of the PubNub demo application which receives live tweets from the Twitter Streaming API and publishes them using the [PubNub](https://www.pubnub.com/) Java client library.